open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 * schema - the version of the conversation envelope and a schema to validate it against
 * conversation - persistent information related to the current dialog
-* sender - details of the sender
+* sender - details of the sender of the envelope
 * events - a list of OVON 'events'

-The responseCode section is optional.
-All other sections are mandatory.
+All sections are mandatory.

 #### 1.5 Schema Object